ccarabine/payrollapp/docs/known_issues.md

 - **Corrective action:**

-    *Put the gspread_client, sheet and work sheets into a function together with a try and except statement to catch api fails.*
+    *Put the gspread_client, sheet and worksheets into a function together with a try and except statement to catch API fails.*

-    *To catch api errors where functions were calling the spreadsheet I put in further try and except statements to catch Name or Index Errors*
+    *To catch API errors where functions were calling the spreadsheet I put in further try and except statements to catch Name or Index Errors*

 [Click here to go to Readme file ](https://github.com/ccarabine/payroll/blob/main/README.md#known-issues)